Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-The U.S.-China-Canada trade dispute has taken a dramatic turn as both China and Canada implement countermeasures in response to former U.S. President Donald Trump’s sweeping tariffs.
+The U.S.-China-Canada trade dispute has taken a dramatic turn as both China and Canada implement countermeasures in response to U.S. President Donald Trump’s sweeping tariffs.
 These newly imposed trade restrictions, which took effect at midnight U.S. time, have sparked concerns about a prolonged economic standoff that could destabilize global markets and key industries.

 Trump’s Tariff Plan: A Bold but Risky Strategy